California Divorce Attorney’s Fees

 The court may base an award of attorney’s fees and costs on the extent to which the conduct of each party or attorney furthers or frustrates the policy of the law to promote settlement of litigation and, where possible, to reduce the cost of litigation by encouraging cooperation between the parties and attorneys.
-An award of attorney’s fees and costs pursuant to this section is in the nature of a sanction.”
+An award of attorney’s fees and costs pursuant to this section is in the nature of a sanction.

 Can that sanction be for 100% of the innocent spouse’s fees?
 That depends on the violating spouse’s ability to pay and whether the sanctions amount would cause an undue hardship.
 Put another way, this statute still intends to be fair to both sides by inflicting a punishment but not to the extent that it would financially cripple one party.

-Attorneys Fee Request Against Your Spouse’s Lawyer
+Attorney’s Fee Request Against Your Spouse’s Lawyer

 That is not a typo.
 You read it right.
 While our family law attorneys don’t use it often, there have been instances where our client’s spouse hired a lawyer who simply would not relent with frivolous filings with the Court.
 So far, we have never had to actually get a ruling on one.
 Why?
 Because each time we have filed the motion, the other attorney backed off.

-Code of Civil Procedure section 128.7 allows a spouse to seek attorney’s fees against the other spouse’s lawyer when that lawyer files a motion or other document with the Court that is completely frivolous and without merit.
+California Code of Civil Procedure 128.7 allows a spouse to seek attorney’s fees against the other spouse’s lawyer when that lawyer files a motion or other document with the Court that is completely frivolous and without merit.
 Section 128.7 has specific provisions that limit its effect to the most egregious of cases and should not be used on every case where there is a disagreement between the lawyers on the issues.
 However, in divorce and family law cases where one spouse’s lawyer does file frivolous pleadings or motions, this section can act as a powerful deterrent.

 Do You Need Attorney’s Fees or Are You Facing An Attorney Fee Motion?